jgbarsness/idyll/README.md

 ## journal manager is a command line tool used to create and manage journal entries.

-## install instructions for running from shell:
-<br /> run `sudo ln -s /path_to_journal_unix_executable /usr/local/bin`<br /> sub the first path for your own personal location of the journal executable in the 'dist' folder<br />
+## install instructions for running from shell:\ run `sudo ln -s /path_to_journal_unix_executable /usr/local/bin`<br /> sub the first path for your own personal location of the journal executable in the 'dist' folder<br />

-## documentation: 'journal' runs main program. can be followed by a sys argument<br />
+## documentation:\ 'journal' runs main program. can be followed by a sys argument<br />

 ## optional sys arguements: **'-e'**: new entry, title only<br /> **'-n'**: new entry with both a notes and a why section<br /> **'-ng'**: new entry with a notes section<br /> **'-nw'**: new entry with a why section<br />
 **'-v'**: view journal<br />